-Ever wondered what it's like to dangle outside of the space station to go to work.
+Have you ever wondered what it's like to dangle outside of a space station to go to work?

-The cosine rule is used to find angles in a non-right angled triangle.
-And here it is.
+The cosine rule is used to find a length in a non-right angled triangle.

 Make sure your calculator is set to degrees.

 As we can clearly see, this is not a right-angled triangle and we have all three sides given.
 This means we need to use the cosine rule to find the angle.

 First, we need to identify each length.

 Length a = 5cm, because it is opposite the angle we want to find.

 Lengths b and c can be either way round and the formula will still work.

 a = 5cm

 cos A = (b2 + c2 - a2) / 2bc